 This step helps your dog to smell fresh and keep clean Even when they get wet or dirty, the cleaner they are in the first place, the less your car will stain and smell.
 Preventative Vet advises that shampooing your dog once a month is sufficient.

-Dogs will cause varying degrees of stains, smells and have different severity of urine and poop accidents, so you may need to repeat certain steps, or use a combination of shop-bought product and homemade solutions in your car.
+Dogs will cause varying degrees of stains and smells, and have different severity of urine and poop accidents, so you may need to repeat certain steps, or use a combination of shop-bought products and homemade solutions in your car.